tomasmark79/MarkWareVCMake/README.md

 #### Architectures declaration

 - The default Conan profile represents the default value in the buildArch definition.
-- Other profiles can be edited and supplemented according to your existing profiles.
+- Other profiles can be edited and supplemented according to your existing Conan profiles.

 ```json
 {